ecrosstexas/ecrosstexas.com-excellent/src/posts/wp-archives/2003-01-22-i-am-an-american.md

 ---
 From the [NRLC](http://www.nrlc.org/):

-{% imagePlaceholder "./src/assets/images/not-mine/babyandflag.jpg", "Unretouched 4-D Ultrasound image" %}
+{% eleventyImage "./src/assets/images/not-mine/babyandflag.jpg", "Unretouched 4-D Ultrasound image" %}

 > I am endowed by my Creator
 > with the unalienable right to life.